Sur, Oman: History

+1937 Plane crash

+In 1937, a Vickers Vincent operated by No. 84 Squadron RAF crashed in Khor Gharma while in its initial climb, killing all three crew members.
+At the time, it was the worst and first plane crash in Omani history.

 Education

 The main college in Sur is the Sur College of Applied Sciences.
 The college has over 4000 students and offers degrees in Business, Communication, Information Technology and Design and Applied Biotechnology.
 It is considered one of the better institutions of higher learning in Oman.
 The second college is Sur University College.
 There is an Indian school, Indian School Sur which offers classes up to Grade 12.

-Sites of Interest

-Springs and Aflajs

-The springs and aflajs represent tourist attractions in Sur, where there are some small springs in the mountainous areas.
-Additionally, there are 102 flowing channels used by the residents of the governorate for various livelihood purposes.
+Shipbuilding